 If the elements of your divorce ruling were impacted by such malpractice, a formal legal appeal may serve to correct your divorce agreement and renegotiate the terms including alimony, child support, child custody, and more.

-What is Considered During a Divorce Appeal in Morris County?
+What is Considered During a Divorce Appeal?

 It is important to understand that the New Jersey appeals process is not an opportunity to present new evidence or to discuss any issues which were not involved in the original proceedings.
 The information which will be considered during your appeal will be the evidence of your case and the events of your hearings.
 Essentially, our Morris County divorce appeal attorneys must show that your trial was unfair or unlawful based on the evidence presented.
 Successful appeals may be the result of proving that: